 One of the major reasons why employees do not like working from the office is due to its internal structure.
 So instead of keeping the office plain white and blue, it’s better to add colors, graphic designs, and quirky hangings that give off a good vibe.

-Besides, most organizations also provide separate spaces for playing indoor games, terrace gardens for breaks, allowing pets, and open working areas instead of cabinets.
-By redesigning the office workplace, employees will feel more relaxed rather than being uptight throughout the day.
+Most organizations also provide separate spaces for playing indoor games, terrace gardens for breaks, allowing pets, and open working areas instead of cabinets.
+By redesigning the office workplace, employees will feel more relaxed rather than tense throughout the day.

 Moreover, by ruling out the hiring limits, you are allowing talent from all over the globe to get a platform for showcasing their talents.
 It also helps other employees understand different cultural norms and learn to respect them.
-Besides, it also helps in improving employee engagement in the workplace, thus creating a safe space for everyone.
+This, in turn, helps improve employee engagement in the workplace, thus creating a safe space for everyone.

 Final words about effective employee engagement strategies